xebia/microservices-breaking-up-a-monolith/README.md

 # Microservices: breaking up a monolith

+This repository is used in:

+- a series of blogs about refactoring
-This repository is used in the meetup about refactoring a monolith to Microservices (http://www.meetup.com/devops-engineers/events/216306592/).
+- the meetup about refactoring a monolith to Microservices (http://www.meetup.com/devops-engineers/events/216306592/).

+### Refactor blogs

+See the code in services/messages

+### Meetup

 The presentation of this meetup: [meetup-dde-refactoring-mono2micro-20150808-v2.pdf](https://github.com/xebia/microservices-breaking-up-a-monolith/blob/master/meetup-dde-refactoring-mono2micro-20150808-v2.pdf).